GLOBAL MARKETS-Stocks rebound on U.S. data, euro slides further

 NEW YORK, Jan 16 (Reuters) - Stocks on Wall Street rebounded on Friday on renewed signs of solid growth and as U.S. consumer sentiment hit an 11-year high, while the euro slid further against the dollar a day after Switzerland moved to ditch its currency cap.

-Crude prices rallied on the sentiment report and after the International Energy Agency said lower prices had begun to curb production in some areas, including North America.
-The IEA said prices might still fall further, but “signs are mounting that the tide will turn.”
+Crude prices rallied on the sentiment report and after the International Energy Agency forecast the rout in oil would end, though analysts said a strong rebound was unlikely to occur soon as global output continues to outweigh demand.

-U.S. gasoline prices fell again in December, and consumer prices posted their biggest decline in six years, while a gauge of underlying inflation was flat.
-The data could make the Federal Reserve more cautious about raising interest rates.
+The recent oil sell-off led U.S. consumer prices to post their biggest decline in six years in December and an underlying gauge of inflation failed to rise, developments that could make the Federal Reserve more cautious about raising interest rates.

-Global equity markets rebounded.
-U.S. stocks rose after five straight sessions of losses.
-European shares rose on growing expectations of a stimulus plan from the European Central Bank, seen as positive for stocks.
+U.S. stocks advanced after five straight sessions of losses for major indexes, while European shares rose on the notion that Switzerland’s move on Thursday to drop the franc’s cap was in anticipation of a likely European Central Bank bond-buying plan.

-The University of Michigan said U.S. consumer sentiment hit an 11-year high in January on employment and income gains, with spending power boosted by sliding gasoline prices.
+Dealers speculated the Swiss National Bank knew the ECB would take the plunge into full-scale quantitative easing, effectively printing of hundreds of billions of euros, at its policy meeting on Jan.
+22.

-The sentiment report countered fears among some investors that tumbling oil prices would curb economic growth, said Phil Orlando, chief equity strategist at Federated Investors in New York.
-He said lower energy prices will boost discretionary spending, and added that disappointing retail sales reported earlier in the week were skewered due to seasonal adjustments and because online sales and gift cards were not included.
+“It challenges the view that ECB easing is already in the price,” said Daragh Maher, a currency strategist at HSBC in London.
+“There is recognition now that maybe there wasn’t as much in the price as some claimed.”

-On equity markets, MSCI’s all-country world index gained 0.39 percent.
-The pan-European FTSEurofirst 300 index of leading regional companies closed up 0.99 percent at 1,407.17 points.
+Global equity markets rebounded, with MSCI’s all-country world index gaining 0.34 percent.
+The pan-European FTSEurofirst 300 index of leading regional companies closed up 0.99 percent to 1,407.17 points,

-Swiss stocks sank again on concerns a stronger Swiss franc will prompt profit warnings from Swiss multinationals that depend on exports.
+Stocks in Switzerland again sank on concerns the SNB’s surprise currency move will spark a wave of profit warnings from Swiss multinationals that rely heavily on export revenue.
 The Swiss blue-chip index SMI closed down 6 percent.

 Morgan Stanley estimated that 85 percent of Swiss company sales come from abroad and many large-cap names generate up to 95 percent of their revenue from outside the country.